 When we come into this world, we don’t know how to do anything—not even eat.
 Most new Moms need a breastfeeding consultant to help their baby learn to latch onto the breast and suckle.
 Baby just doesn’t quite get it.

 When we are born, we don’t know how to drive a car, play Frisbee or soccer, study for an exam, cook a turkey, or dress ourselves with style.
 All of these things must be learned.

 Yet we have all these romantic notions that somehow sex is just natural, it “just happens,” and it’s perfect with “the one” you love, right?

 Gender roles have a particular hold on men in this ready-and-able department—quietly dictating that men should always want sex, be ready for sex and know how to do it.
 Whoah!
 Pressure!
 No wonder so many men have difficulty getting erections when they want them.

-My first lover taught me so much about how to love, how to be in relationship.
+My first lover taught me so much about how to love, and how to be in a relationship.
 I got to learn that language.
 Then I remember that with all that love, a very long, painstaking path to learning to orgasm that never did happen in that relationship because it was the blind leading the blind.

 See, as we build confidence in anything, it encourages us to keep going.
 And keep going I did, all the way to graduate school.

 I remember the lover I had a long-distance relationship with who taught me how to talk dirty.
 I got Master’s level practice in our five and six-hour marathon phone calls.
 As I ventured into the forays of kink, there was a whole slew of other skills to learn.
 Nearly 25 years later, I’m not even close to done.

 All skills require practice to become good at them and sex is no different.

 How to learn sexual skills